concord-consortium/activity-player/README.md

 To deploy a production release:

 1. Copy CHANGES-template.md to CHANGES.md, and add a list of PT stories related to the release into temporary CHANGES.md
+    - Update the version and date at the top of the CHANGES.md
-    - Run `git log --reverse <last release tag>...HEAD | grep '#'` to see a list of PR merges and stories that include PT ids in their message
+    - Run `git log --reverse v<last version>...HEAD | grep '#'` to see a list of PR merges and stories that include PT ids in their message
     - In a PT workspace that includes Orange and Teal boards, search for the `label:"activity-player-<new version>" includedone:true`.
 You can select all, and export as CSV.
 Then copy the id and title columns.
     - Review recently merged PRs in GitHub UI
 2. Compute asset sizes.